Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

-In general, the loading matrix $L$ is important in the analysis of the factor model as it appears in the (population) covariance and auto-covariance matrices of $\yy_t$.
-However, the recent work \cite{LiWangYao2017} makes an important observation that under additional Gaussian assumptions on the error time series $\epsilonb_t$, the factor model can be reduced to a canonical form where $L = \tp$.
-The authors of \cite{LiWangYao2017} are able to obtain explicit results on the phase transition of spiked eigenvalues under this assumption.
-As previously mentioned, for notational conveniences we employ a slightly different normalization for the matrix $L$.
-Nevertheless, next we argue that under Gaussian assumptions on the error $\epsilonb_t$, the factor model could be reduced to a canonical form where $L$ takes the form
+Although the loading matrix $L$ appears in the (population) covariance and auto-covariance matrices of $\yy_t$, it does not affect the eigenvalues of the covariance and auto-covariance matrix after normalization.
+Furthermore, as observed in \cite{LiWangYao2017}, under additional Gaussian assumptions on the error time series $\epsilonb_t$, the factor model can be reduced to a canonical form where $L = \tp$.
+Under this assumption, \cite{LiWangYao2017} is able to obtain explicit results on the phase transition of the asymptotic locations of the spiked eigenvalues.
+As already mentioned, we will adopt a slightly different normalization for the matrix $L$, mainly for notational convenience.
+Nevertheless, we can invoke similar arguments as in \cite{LiWangYao2017} to obtain a canonical form of the factor model where $L$ takes the form

 where $(\sigma_1, \ldots, \sigma_K)$ is a sequence of positive real numbers.